NikhilSDate/TCProxy/docs/rules/rules.md

 # The Rule Language

 A simple, s-expression based DSL for specifying proxy rules.
+Rules are executed in the order they are specified;
+that is, rules will be executed from top to bottom.
+If the outcome for the packet is `CONTINUE`, then the rule will continue execution to the next rule.

 ## Features

 - variable declaration
 - conditionals
     - querying metadata
-    - regex matching / rewriting on content? (i.e. MOD_REWRITE)
+    - find and replace content matching (only in `OPAQUE` mode)

 Each rule results in one of four possible outcomes:

-- DROP: silently drop the inbound packet
+- `DROP`: silently drop the inbound packet
-- REJECT: respond with a CONNECTION_REFUSED error
+- `REJECT`: respond with a CONNECTION_REFUSED error
-- REDIRECT: forward the inbound packet to the specified redirect-address
+- `(REDIRECT <target> <port>)`: forward the inbound packet to the specified target
-- REWRITE: rewrite packet content via regex substitution
+- `(REWRITE <find> <replace>)`: rewrite packet content via regex substitution

+There is also a special outcome `CONTINUE` which allows for chaining rules.

 ## Syntax